aws-samples/mlops-e2e/README.md

 To switch to this option, set the value of _repoType_ to _codecommit_ in the `./configuration/projectConfig.json` file.

-### IP Permit List

-Please note that for simplicity, the API endpoint for the online model consumers is not protected by any authentication process.
-By default, it can be accessed by anyone from the internet.
-Please update the value of _ipPermitList_ in the `./configuration/projectConfig.json` to include only the CIDR block of your network.

 ## Usage

 **Important**: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.